meraf00/e-learning-website-nestjs/README.md

 2. `Rating` - Users can rate course, view rating, update their rating and remove their rating.

-- When user stars course it will be available in the user dashboard page.
+- When user starts course it will be available in the user dashboard page.

+## Choice of database

+We chose to use relational database because the data we tend to store is predictable and the projects database has fixed schema.
+Relational databases are also preferable for structured data, which is the case for our project.

+Therefore we have User, Course, Rating and Enrollment table.
+Rating holds rating of users for courses.
+Enrollment holds the many to many relationship between user and course.